Skip to main content

 2

-Open the connection server-side
+Store the credential server-side

-app.post('/api/connections', async (req, res) => {
+app.post('/api/credentials', async (req, res) => {

 const { source_id, email, password } = req.body

-const connection = await fetch('https://api.deck.co/v2/connections', {
+const credential = await fetch('https://api.deck.co/v2/credentials', {

 method: 'POST',